 Along Pinto Basin Road is the Cholla Cactus Garden that has specimens of great size and density along a 0.25-mile trail.
 I was curious what circumstance or environment favored their concentration in this little spot.

-Halfway into the park, I was driving over a mountain range that marks the transition zone between the Colorado and Mojave deserts, which is a unique aspect of the park.
+Halfway into the park, I entered a mountain range that marks the transition zone between the Colorado and Mojave deserts, which dichotomy is a unique aspect of the park.
 Almost immediately, there were what looked like gigantic rounded boulders stacked and fitted to each other, like a monolithic jigsaw puzzle.
 The rectangular joint patterns are a clue that they cracked in place.
 Over the course of millions of years, the granite chemically weathered underground, the layer above it eroded and the rock exposed.
 They were everywhere in the park as well as along much of 395.

-The campgrounds take wonderful advantage of their presence, each site nestled right up against massive rocks that provide some privacy and distance from its neighbor, great places for clambering and exploring.
+The campgrounds take wonderful advantage of them, each site nestled right up against massive rocks that provide some privacy and distance from its neighbor, great places for clambering and exploring.
 They have picnic tables and fire pits, but no water.
 They’re very popular every weekend on a first-come, first-served basis.
 The campgrounds far enough away from the city lights of Twentynine Palms, such as White Tank and Belle, make dark-sky viewing possible almost every night.

 On the other side of the mountains are the famed Joshua trees and the Mojave Desert.
 These agave family plants are a distinctive feature of the Mojave.
-They’re peculiar looking plants, like trees with branches growing at odd angles, a pom-pom of blade-like leaves (like its cousin, the yucca) at the tips.
+They’re peculiar looking plants, like trees with branches growing at odd angles, pom-poms of blade-like leaves (like its cousin, the yucca) at the tips.
 They look particularly striking amid the rock formations.
 As we drove along the unpaved Queen Valley Road, I saw many Joshuas against a backdrop of these rocks.
 I got an up-close look at this combination on the Barker Dam loop hike.